supriyopaul/applibot/README.md

 **About "Applibot"**

-Applibot is a tool designed to simplify the job application process.
-By storing details from past applications, it aids users in quickly filling out new job forms.
-Its capabilities extend to auto-filling applications, creating Expression-of-Interest messages, and assisting in responses to recruiter inquiries.
-Through Applibot's API, users can manage their resumes and personal information, and even receive suggestions on matching skills with job descriptions.
-It's a practical approach to the modern job application process.
+Applibot is a cutting-edge tool designed to streamline the job application process.
+It stores past application details, aids in swiftly populating new job applications, and offers functionality for auto-filling application forms, crafting Expression-of-Interest letters, and responding to recruiter queries.
+Applibot's comprehensive API lets users manage their resumes, personal information, and even suggests skill matches for various job descriptions.
+It's an innovative solution tailored for the contemporary job application landscape.

+**Note**: To fully harness the capabilities of Applibot, particularly the ones that interact with the GPT-4 model, you'll need an OpenAI API key that can access GPT-4.
+As of now, the GPT-4 access is a premium feature.
+Ensure you possess the necessary permissions.

+**Steps to Obtain an OpenAI API Key:**

+1. **Sign Up on OpenAI**: Navigate to the [OpenAI website](https://openai.com/) and create an account.
+2. **Verify Your Account**: Confirm your account through the verification link sent to your email.
+3. **Login**: Use your credentials to log in to your OpenAI account.
+4. **Access API Section**: Click on your account name at the top right and select "View API keys".
+5. **Generate a New Key**: Click "Create new secret key", name it appropriately, and then generate.
+6. **Copy & Store Your Key**: Securely copy and store this key; it won't be retrievable again.
+7. **Billing Setup**: Ensure you have a payment method associated for any API usage charges.
+8. **Set Usage Limits**: Control your expenditure by setting monthly API usage limits.

 ## Usage Guide